 If the broad pattern is clear, the mental maps of Hamiltonians are simpler still.
-No matter where they live, residents of postwar neighbourhoods draw a sharp line between the upper and lower city (Shanks, Coates and Harris, 2014).
+No matter where they live, residents of postwar neighbourhoods draw a sharp line between the upper and lower city (Shanks, Coates, and Harris, 2016).
 Indeed, for many of them the inner city is terra incognita, and they are happy to keep it that way.

-Suburban stereotypes, and indeed resentment, surfaced and were reinforced by the process of amalgamation, carried through by the Provincial government against strong suburban opposition in 2001 (Spicer, 2013).
-This brought previouslyindependent municipalities into an expanded City of Hamilton.
-Suburban residents resented their loss of identity and autonomy; they also opposed the resulting equalisation of the tax base which, in many cases, raised their taxes.
+Suburban stereotypes and resentment were reinforced by the process of amalgamation, carried through by the provincial government against strong suburban opposition in 2001 (Spicer, 2013).
+This brought previously independent municipalities into an expanded City of Hamilton.
+Suburban residents resented their loss of identity and autonomy; they also opposed the resulting equalization of the tax base which, in many cases, raised their taxes.
 More than a decade later the issue is still alive: in the civic election of 2010, the successful mayoral candidate vowed to reopen the issue with the provincial government.
 It was a futile gesture but an effective electoral ploy: the result of the vote confirmed the suburban nature of his base.

-Over the years local media, notably the Hamilton Spectator, the local daily newspaper, have done what they could to counter the negative image of Hamilton's downtown and adjacent neighbourhoods.
+Over the years local media, notably the Hamilton Spectator, the daily newspaper, have done what they could to counter the negative image of Hamilton's downtown and adjacent neighbourhoods.
 In 2013, for example, they supported an extensive study of the Barton Street corridor.
 Extending eastwards from the north end of downtown, Barton is the artery of a series of neighbourhoods that have experienced long-term and cumulatively devastating decline.
-In a week-long series of articles, the Spectator's reporter Steve Buist (2013) looked for signs of possible regeneration.
+In a week-long series of articles, Spectator reporter Steve Buist (2013) looked for signs of possible regeneration.
 His rich, but anecdotal evidence was met with some local skepticism (Robertson, 2013).
-More plausibly, the Spectator, and a recently-opened CBC online office, have trumpeted signs of revival in other neighbourhoods, and most importantly the downtown.
-But it has not shrunk from sponsoring studies that have documented the problems of the lower city, these being grouped under the umbrella of an award-winning 'Code Red' series (DeLuca, Buist and Johnstone, 2012; Hamilton Spectator, 2013).
+More plausibly, the Spectator, and a recently opened CBC office, have trumpeted signs of revival in other neighbourhoods, and most importantly the downtown.
+But the newspaper has not shrunk from sponsoring studies that have documented the problems of the lower city, these being grouped under the umbrella of an award-winning "Code Red" series (DeLuca, Buist, and Johnstone, 2012; Hamilton Spectator, 2013).